 While most grills can be used as smokers with the right modifications, a good solution is to buy a grill that can double up as a smoker (aka smoker grill) with ease and convenience.
-In this article, we try to break down what a smoker grill combo really is, the characteristics you need to be looking for, and the right way to use such a combo.
-We also review five of our favorite smoker grill combos for you to choose from.
+In this article, we break down what a smoker grill combo really is, the characteristics you need to be looking for, and the right way to use such a combo.
+We also review five of our favorite smoker grill combos for you to consider.

 In a Hurry?
 Here’s Our Top Picks:

-Best Overall – Masterbuilt Gravity Series 560 Charcoal Grill and Smoker
+1. Best Overall – Masterbuilt Gravity Series 800 Review

 What We Like…